-This function starts a new thread with thread ID thread as part of the calling process.
-On successful creation of the new thread, thread contains its thread ID.
-Unlike fork(), this call passes the address of a function, start_routine(), to be executed by the new thread.
-This "start" function has exactly one argument, of type void, and returns a void.
-The fourth argument, arg, is the argument that will be passed to start_routine() in the thread.
+This function creates and starts a new thread in the calling process.
+On successful creation of the new thread, thread contains the thread id of the created thread.
+Unlike fork(), this call passes in the third parameter the address of a function to be executed by the new thread.
+This function must have exactly one argument, of type void\, and its return value must also be void\.
+The fourth argument, arg, is the argument that will be passed to the start\routine() function in the thread.

-The second argument is a pointer to a pthread_attr_t structure.
+The second argument is a pointer to a pthread\attr\t structure.
 This structure can be used to define attributes of the new thread.
 These attributes include properties such as its stack size, scheduling policy, and joinability (to be discussed below).
 If the program does not specifically set values for its members, default values are used instead.
-We will examine thread properties in more detail later.
+A NULL value can be passed instead to use the system defaults.
+To start, it is easiest to accept the default attributes assigned by the library.
+We will explore changing thread properties in more detail later.